How to Use Local SEO to Grow Your Small Business

 1. Conduct Local Keyword Research

-When it comes to conducting keyword research there are three main elements to consider for each keyword: relevance, competition, and search volume.
+When it comes to analyzing these keywords, there are three main elements to consider: relevance, competition, and search volume.

 Relevance refers to how relevant the keyword is to both your business and your aims.
 Ask yourself not only can my website answer this search query, but what is the intent behind the query?
 If your goal is to make sales, you should be targeting keywords and search terms where the user intent is to make a purchase.

-Google My Business pages have become a key part of Google’s local SEO algorithm.
-Setting up a page for your business is a great way for Google to authenticate your website, which could even result in a sidebar slot on search results pages.
+A Google Business Profile controls how your business is displayed on relevant Google search results pages, and it’s a key part of Google’s local SEO algorithm.
+Setting up a page is a way for Google to authenticate your business’ website, which could even result in a sidebar slot on search results pages.
+But to stand a chance of showing in the top spots, you need to optimize your GBP – the more information you can add to it, the better.

-Your Google My Business page should feature all the key information about your business such as location, contact information, reviews, and if appropriate, location.
-All of these aspects will help Google to determine if and where you should be ranked for your target local SEO search terms.
+Your GBP should feature all the key information about your business such as reviews, location, and contact information.
+Make sure you include the most accurate and current details, since all of these aspects will help Google to determine if and where you should be ranked for your target local SEO search terms.

 3. Collect and Respond To Google Reviews